 For the past three years, Chase Slate® has been recognized by our Editor's Choice Awards for its outstanding balance transfer offer.
 2016 is no different: for the fifth year in a row, Chase Slate® was just awarded Best Balance Transfer Credit Card in our 2016 edition of CardRating's Editor's Choice Awards.

-No Balance Transfer Fee.
-While most issuers shy away from no-fee balance transfer offers, Chase bucks the trend by offering a $0 introductory balance transfer fee for its Chase Slate® card for transfers made within the first 60 days of account opening.
+While most issuers shy away from no-fee balance transfer offers, Chase Slate® doesn't; you can save with a $0 intro fee on transfers made within 60 days of account opening to go along with the 0 percent intro APR on purchases and balance transfers for 15 months.
+Plus, receive your Monthly FICO® Score for free.
 For that reason, it’s hard to beat Chase Slate®'s zero-percent introductory offer.

 Chase BluePrint.
 If you're the kind of consumer who worries that you'll run out of runway after a strong balance transfer deal like this one, Chase has you covered.
 Chase Slate® cardholders get access to Blueprint, the bank's online budgeting tool that gives you four different ways to calculate how you'll pay down your balance.
 With the "Finish It" tool, you can find a monthly payment that fits your budget while helping you meet your financial goals.
 Blueprint's Split tool helps you split specific purchases from the rest of your balance, set category-based spending targets, and avoid interest charges on big-ticket purchases.